-WizeHire also began working with Ramp’s Buyer team for assistance negotiating contracts.
+WizeHire also began working with Ramp’s Negotiations team for assistance negotiating contracts.
 “Ramp has an incredibly large data set,” says Sid.
 “You guys know what good deals look like, what bad deals look like, and it’s just this massive time savings that lets the whole team make a decision, move it to Ramp, then quickly execute thereafter.”

 Since switching to Ramp, the WizeHire team has been able to reduce time to close from 12 days to 5 days, a decrease of 58%, and streamline the expense reporting process.
 This helps drive day-to-day efficiency, and it also helps position WizeHire for easier, more timely accounting audits.